djq/dusp_viz/urban_data.md

 ## ggplot2

-[ggplot2](http://had.co.nz/ggplot2/) is a visualization and analsis package for R. We are going to focus on using some of the plotting functions, and illustrate facet-plotting.
+[ggplot2](http://had.co.nz/ggplot2/) is a visualization and analysis package for R. We are going to focus on using some of the plotting functions, and illustrate facet-plotting.
 First load the library into your workspace:

 	library(ggplot2)